VET313 Aquatic Animal Medicine and Fish Health

 - Know the main welfare indicators and how to assessment under a production setting

-- Know the main principles of genetic selection in salmon farming
+- Know and describe the main principles of genetic selection in salmon farming

-- Know the legislative framework concerning infectious diseases and welfare of fish in Norwegian aquaculture.
+- Know the outline of the legislative framework concerning infectious diseases and welfare of fish in Norwegian aquaculture.

 The teaching emphasizes current fish species farmed in Norwegian aquaculture.
 The teaching covers production conditions including smoltification, salmon breeding selection principles, water quality requirements, the main infectious and production related diseases during the freshwater and seawater phase, disease prevention and control, welfare assessment in a production setting, sampling and diagnostic examination principles, histopathological features of the various diseases of farmed fish.